Tegalalang Rice Terrace 2026: Rp 25,000 Entry, 7 Best Photo Spots — by Certified Bali Guide

 What is Tegalalang Rice Terrace

-Tegalalang Rice Terrace — sometimes written as Tegallalang, and signposted locally as Ceking Rice Terrace — is a steep, narrow valley of stepped rice paddies in central Bali.
+Tegalalang Rice Terrace — sometimes written as Tegallalang, signposted locally as Ceking Rice Terrace — is a steep, narrow valley of stepped rice paddies in central Bali.
 The paddies are actively farmed.
 They are not a film set.
-The water running through them is part of the subak system, a traditional Balinese cooperative irrigation network that was recognized as a UNESCO Cultural Landscape of the Province of Bali in 2012.
+The water running through them is part of the subak system, a traditional Balinese cooperative irrigation network recognized as a UNESCO Cultural Landscape of the Province of Bali in 2012.

 The viewpoint everyone photographs is about 600 meters long, on the west side of the Ceking valley.
 The terraces themselves continue much further south.
 Most visitors only see the upper third.